tromey/spidermonkey-unwinder/README.md

 # Intro

 This is a gdb JIT unwinder for SpiderMonkey.

-It does not work yet.
+It can unwind at least baseline frames, plus their entries and exits.

 SpiderMonkey's JIT compilers emit code at runtime that cannot be unwound by gdb.
 So, for example `bt` does not work properly.
 This